• Skip to primary navigation

 Unicorn Bars

-You're going to love these Unicorn Bars!
+You’re going to love these playful and fun Unicorn Bars!
 A delicious, dense white chocolate blondie recipe, loaded with sprinkles and topped with a luscious buttercream icing and even more sprinkles on top!
+Kids love them for birthday parties and holiday treats.

 We used to buy these at a local bakery every year at Christmas, and they were our sons' favourite Christmas treats.